Check if a File Contains a Specific String Using PowerShell

 cmdlet will find one or more files based on our search criteria.

-folder has over fifty text files, how do we search for the string Demonstration
+folder has over fifty text files, we can search for the string Demonstration

 Get-ChildItem -Path C:\Users\pc\Demo\ -Recurse | Select-String -Pattern 'Demonstration'